chef-boneyard/chef-web-docs-2016/includes_plugin_knife/includes_plugin_knife_container_docker_build_options.rst

 This argument has the following options:

 ``-d DOCKERFILE_PATH``, ``--force DOCKERFILE_PATH``
-     Use to specify the path to the DOCKERFILE.
+     Use to specify the path to the |dockerfile|.

 ``--force``
    Use to force a build.
 Default value: ``false``.